siddhesh-Mhatre/Detection/README.md

-# Dog Skin Condition Classification using TensorFlow and Keras
+# Dog Skin Diseases Detection and Identification Using Convolutional Neural Networks

 ## Introduction
 This project aims to classify different skin conditions using deep learning techniques implemented with TensorFlow and Keras.
 The dataset used for training consists of images of various skin conditions.